-5.1 and 7.1 add more options.
+5.1 adds more options.
 "Speaker Fill" carries over from Quadraphonic, but also includes "Swap Center / Subwoofer Output" and "Enable Base Management."

 Speaker Fill is still a virtual surround sound emulation feature for stereo audio sources, but not a true surround.